u-sahin/Project_1/README.md

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the required packages.

-"""bash
-pip install matplotlib
-pip install pandas
+"""pip install matplotlib pandas numpy"""
-pip install numpy
-"""

 ## Project Motivation <a name="motivation"></a>